Thresholding at the monopoly price: an agnostic way to improve bidding strategies in revenue-maximizing auctions: Improving over the truthful strategy for any distributions of the competition

-If we consider only increasing differentiable (except perhaps at finitely many points) strategies, and we denote by $\mathcal{I}$ the class of such functions, the problem of the strategic bidder is therefore to solve $ \sup_{\beta \in \mathcal{I}} U(\beta) $ with $U$ defined in Equation \eqref{equ:utility}.
-This equation is crucial, as it indicates that optimizing over bidding strategy can be reduced to finding a distribution with a well-specified $h_\beta(\cdot)$.
+If we consider only increasing differentiable strategies, and we denote by $\mathcal{I}$ the class of such functions, the problem of the strategic bidder is therefore to solve $ \sup_{\beta \in \mathcal{I}} U(\beta) $ with $U$ defined in Equation \eqref{equ:utility}.
+This equation is crucial, as it indicates that optimizing over bidding strategies can be reduced to finding a distribution with a well-specified $h_\beta(\cdot)$.
+Our results extend to the case where the strategies are increasing and differentiable except at finitely many points, as we only need $bF_B(b)$ to be absolutely continuous for the previous result to go through.

 A crucial difference between the long term vision and the classical, myopic (or one-shot) auction theory is that in our setup bidders maximize expected utility globally over the full support of the value distribution.
 In the classical myopic setting, bidders determine their bids so as to maximize their expected utility at each value.
 In our setup, the strategic bidder also accounts for the computation of the reserve price, a function of her global bid distribution.
-She might therefore be willing to sometime over-bid (incurring a negative utility at some specific auctions/values) if this reduces her reserve price.
+He might therefore be willing to sometimes over-bid (incurring a negative utility at some specific auctions/values) or underbid (lose some auctions that he would have won otherwise) if this reduces her reserve price.
 Indeed, having a lower reserve price increases the utility of other auctions.
 Lose small to win big.
+In other words, the strategy trades-off ex-post individual rationality (IR) for higher utility (of course ex-ante IR still holds).
 This reasoning makes sense only with multiple interactions between bidders and seller.

-\subsection{Thresholding the virtual value}
+\subsubsection{Thresholding the virtual value}